 Although their original purpose was badger hunting, they are bred today as family companions.
-That’s not to say that they’re not still hard-working dogs.
+As a matter of fact, they’re almost exclusively bred for companionship.
+Though that’s not to say that they’re not still hard-working dogs.

 They are great at obedience, but require a bit of patience and positive reinforcement training.
-They’re been known to be quite stubborn at times, so hang in there and they’ll come around.
+Though they may not be as eager to learn as a Golden Retriever, they aren’t dumb.
+Rather, the Doxie can be quite stubborn at times, so hang in there and they’ll come around.

-Due to their popularity, though, lots of people choose to become Dachshund breeders.
-Not all of these breeders will do so because of the love of the breed, but rather for money.
+With little Dachshunds needed for hunting, breeding for temperament became a priority.
+Due to their popularity, though, lots of people choose to become Doxie breeders.
+Plus, not all of these breeders will do so because of the love of the breed, but rather for money.

 One of the most famous Dachshund owners was former U.S. President John F. Kennedy.
 He purchased a Dachshund while traveling around Europe.

 He named this dog Dunker but unfortunately, it never even left Germany because JFK was allergic!
 Perhaps, he should have picked a hypoallergenic dog breed instead.

 Another famous Dachshund owner was pop artist Andy Warhol.
 In fact, he had two!
 They were called Archie and Amos and he incorporated them into his work.